IT50/book/en/asymmetric-cryptography.md

 ## Workflow for sending a message, but with in-time public key sharing and MITM attack

 - Alice has the original data.
-- Alice requests Bob for his public key and this request ended up in Charles’ hand.
+- Alice requests Bob for his public key and this request is intercepted by Charles.
 - Charles requests Bob for his public key.
 Bob responds with his public key.
 - Charles responds Alice with his own public key.
 - Alice encrypts the original data with Charles’s public key.
-- Alice sends the encrypted data to Bob and it ended up in Charles’ hand.
+- Alice sends the encrypted data to Bob and it is intercepted by Charles.
 - Charles decrypts the data with his private key.
 - Charles has the original data.
 - Charles optionally modifies the original data.
 - Charles encrypts the original data with Bob’s public key.
 - Bob decrypts the data with his private key.
 - Bob has the original data.

+Note that in order to perform an MITM attack, the attacker must be able to intercept and modify the initial key exchange.
+Merely viewing the keys does not compromise asymmetric cryptography.

 The two scenarios above also apply to signing and signature verification.
 For brevity, only the ideal one is included.